 In addition, Doe Library has the Morrison Reading Room, a lesser-known study space at UC Berkeley.
 This particular library room was set up to be an escape for students from the rigors of academic life.
 The library offers fiction and non-fiction books with plush seats for leisurely reading.
 You will never find a student on their laptop in the Morrison Reading Room.
 Electronics are not allowed in order to maintain the relaxing and calm atmosphere.

 What truly sets Doe Library apart from other university libraries, however, is that it is connected through underground and above-ground tunnels to two other libraries on the UC Berkeley campus: Bancroft Library and (Gardner) Main Stacks.
 Together, they make up the largest network of undergraduate research libraries at a public institution in the United States.

 The Campanile is a symbol and a beloved spot on the UC Berkeley campus.
 It is the third tallest bell and clock tower in the world, and students love to come here to relax in between classes and enjoy the spectacular view.

-The top of the Campanile has an observation deck with a 360 degree view of Berkeley and the Golden Gate Bridge.
-The trip up to the observation deck is free for students, staff, faculty, and children under age 3, and $3 for everyone else.
+The top of the Campanile has an observation deck with a 360-degree view of Berkeley and the Golden Gate Bridge.
+The trip up to the observation deck is free for students, staff, faculty, and children under the age of 3, and $3 for everyone else.
 There is rarely a line to get to the observation deck, and you can stay up there as long as you want.